Exile (Japanese band)

-Exile (stylized as EXILE) is a 19-member Japanese boy band.
+Exile (stylized in all caps as EXILE) is a 17-member Japanese boy band.
 Hiro is the group's leader, who debuted as a member of Zoo under For Life Music, but Exile have released their singles and albums under Avex Group's label Rhythm Zone.
 Hiro and Avex's president Max Matsuura came from the same high school.
 In 2003, the six original members of Exile founded the management and entertainment company LDH which has debuted many successful groups and soloists ever since.
 Exile is the representative group of the company.

-In total, they have sold over 24 million records in Japan alone.
+In total, they have sold over 15,600,000 albums.

 History

 Pre-debut

 The current leader, Hiro, was originally in the pop group Zoo before they split up in 1995.
 In 1999, he started a new group called J Soul Brothers, which later changed its name to Exile in 2001.
 (But the name of J Soul Brothers was later revived by Hiro again in 2007 when he helped to form another 7-member group under the new J Soul Brothers moniker.)